6 Best Cashback Credit Cards in Singapore (Aug 2025)

 MoneySmart Exclusive:

-Get S$390 Cash via PayNow or 6,140 SmartPoints when you apply, spend a min. of S$500 from Card Account Opening Date to end of the following calendar month!
-T&Cs apply.
+Get S$400 Cash or 6,140 SmartPoints (worth up to S$499 of Gifts) when you spend S$500 from Card Account Opening Date to end of the following calendar month!

 For now, the crown goes to the HSBC Live+ Card, thanks to its 8% cashback on dining, shopping, and entertainment for the first 2 calendar quarters.
 With a relatively low $600/month minimum spend (or $1,000 total if you’re issued mid-quarter), it’s not hard to unlock.
 Even better, the dining cashback is based on MCC codes, so you’ll earn at everything from your neighbourhood zi char to your favourite café abroad instead of just a fixed list of partner restaurants.